-All Telstra Issuing CA personnel, involved in the operation of the Telstra PKI, shall have their identity and authorization verified before they are:
+All Telstra purple managed issuing CA CBNSTL5GFCA01 personnel, involved in the operation of the Telstra PKI, shall have their identity and authorization verified before they are:

-- Included on the access list for the CA facility, - Included on the access list for physical access to the CA system, - Given credentials/accounts for the performance of their CA operation's role; these certificates and accounts shall:
+- Included on the access list for the CA facility, - Included on the access list for physical access to the CA system, combination of CA software, operating system and procedural controls.
+CA operations will be secured, using mechanisms such as token-based strong authentication and encryption, when accessed across a shared network.

-- Be directly attributable to an individual,

-- Not be shared, and

-- ➤ Be restricted to actions authorized for that role through the use of a combination of CA software, operating system and procedural controls.
+- Given credentials/accounts for the performance of their CA operation's role; these certificates and accounts shall: - > Be directly attributable to an individual, - Not be shared, and - Be restricted to actions authorized for that role through the use of a